thomasp85/reqres/cran-comments.md

 This is a minor release of reqres.
-The major new feature is support for otel.
+It contains mainly performance improvements.
 There are no breaking changes in this release

 ## revdepcheck results